Ash-Olorenshaw/CartLang/docs/statements.md

 ## Statements

-There are all the classic statements in CartLang, as follows:
+There are all the classic statements in ShepLang, as follows:

 ### if